JordanMajd/MissionControl/Docs/Modding.md

 ⚠ Do at your own risk.
 It is recommended to back up the game before modifying ⚠

+These instructions are for Windows, however this works for all platforms, you'll just need to download the appropriate dll for your platform instead.

 ## Installing Bepinex

 In order to install any mods, we must first install Bepinex: